 Etosha National Park is without a doubt one of the best value safaris in Southern Africa.
-The park offers some of the best game viewing in Southern Africa.
+The park offers some of the best game viewings in Southern Africa.
 However, it does come at a price as barren Etosha is far from the most beautiful national park.
 Despite this, the Etosha National Park is considered one of the best places to go on Safari in Southern Africa and for good reason.

 The lack of water in the area is also its saving grace as animals are concentrated at watering holes.
 The quality of roads, lack of huge crowds, and general ease of traveling in Namibia are big pluses as well.

 With a small selection of lodges, Etosha National Park never gets too crowded.
 Even with our best animal sighting we only saw three other cars, and that was a lion kill with hyenas, jackals, and vultures circling around waiting to get some dinner.
 In neighboring South Africa and in Kruger there could be 50 cars.

 Etosha National Park Fees

 All of the parks in Namibia have the same pricing structure and the same goes for Etosha National Park.
 The parks are also the cheapest we found in all of Africa for foreigners and are fairly well maintained.
 All park fees are payable at the gate at time of entrance.
 Park fees are valid for 24 hours.

 - Foreign Adults: N$80 Per Day